Parametric amplification and squeezing with an ac- and dc-voltage biased superconducting junction: Introduction

-The proposed setup, illustrated in Fig.~\ref{fig1}(a), operates as an amplifier in reflection mode.
-Parametric amplification is possible by taking advantage of the strong non-linearity of the transport characteristics of the junction.
-To this end, we consider a dc-voltage bias $V$ smaller than twice the superconducting gap $\Delta$.
-This sets the junction as an open circuit, and the conduction of quasiparticles is enabled by applying a sinusoidal ac-voltage $V_\text{ac}(t) =V_\text{ac}\cos(2\omega_0 t)$, with $\omega_0$ the measurement center frequency.
-This voltage combination gives rise to modulations of the admittance of the junction $Y_n(\omega)$, with $n$ the $n$-th harmonic of the pump.
-As illustrated in Fig.~\ref{fig1}(b), the finite-frequency admittance for dc-voltage approaching $(2\Delta-\hbar\omega_0)/e$ is dominated by a large non-linear susceptance Im$Y_1(\omega_0)$ \cite{barone-paterno-book,lee-apl1982}.
-On the other hand, the dissipative term, $\textrm{Re}Y_0(\omega_0)$, is only weakly affected by the ac-voltage and it is dominant for $eV > 2\Delta-\hbar\omega_0$.
-Taking advantage of dc-voltage control, we demonstrate that parametric amplification and squeezing emerges when $Y_1(\omega_0)$ is much larger than Re$Y_0(\omega_0)$.
-As we show below, $Y_1(\omega_0)$ is related to the coherent conversion process of $2\hbar\omega_0$ quanta of energy from the pump to two photons of frequency $\omega_0$, while Re$Y_0(\omega_0)$ is related to dissipative effects due to the tunneling of quasiparticles.
-It is surprising that even though SIS junctions are routinely used as high-frequency microwave quantum-limited mixers \cite{trucker-feldman-rmp1985}, exploiting a very similar principle, their operation as parametric amplifiers have been mostly disregarded \cite{lee-apl1982,devyatov-zorin-jap1986}.
-Here, we use the input-output formalism \cite{yurke-denker-pra1984}, together with photon-assisted tunneling theory \cite{tien1963} to compute the parametric amplification and squeezing properties of an ac- and dc-biased SIS junction \cite{trucker-feldman-rmp1985}.
+It is surprising that even though SIS junctions are routinely used as high-frequency microwave quantum-limited mixers \cite{zmuidzinas-richards-PIEEE2004,westig-honingh-sst2011}, exploiting a very similar principle, their operation as parametric amplifiers have been mostly disregarded \cite{lee-apl1982,devyatov-zorin-jap1986}.
+Here, we use the input-output formalism \cite{yurke-denker-pra1984}, together with photon-assisted tunneling theory \cite{tien1963} to compute the parametric amplification and squeezing properties of an ac- and dc-voltage biased SIS junction \cite{trucker-feldman-rmp1985}.
 The resulting Heisenberg-Langevin equations \cite{gardiner-collet-pra1985} are numerically solved, allowing us to explore parametric amplification far from the small detuning limit considered previously \cite{lee-apl1982,devyatov-zorin-jap1986}.
-For an Aluminum junction ($\Delta = 180\ \mu$eV) pumped at $2\omega_0 = 8$ GHz and operated at temperatures $T \ll \Delta/k_B$, with $k_B$ the Boltzmann constant, we find that when operated in the phase-sensitive mode this device can produce more than 30 dB of gain and -20 dB of squeezing.
-On the other hand, operated in the phase preserving-mode, it achieves 15 dB of gain with an added noise close to the quantum limit and -14 dB of two-mode squeezing, in both cases over a large bandwidth exceeding 4 GHz.
-Moreover, the gain and the squeezing bandwidths are easily tuned by the dc-voltage and ac-pumping, allowing for instance to achieve higher gain in a reduced yet sizable bandwidth.
+For an aluminum junction ($\Delta = 180~\mu\text{eV} \sim h \times 43.5$ GHz) pumped at $2\omega_0 =2\pi \times 12$ GHz and operated at temperatures $T \ll \Delta/k_B$, with $k_B$ the Boltzmann constant, we find that when operated in experimentally relevant conditions the device can produce more than 20 dB of phase-preserving and phase-sensitive gain, and $\sim 13$~dB of single- and two-mode squeezing.
+In the phase-preserving mode, the 3 dB gain bandwidth exceeds 1.2 GHz and, therefore, it is twice as large as the bandwidth of the broadband impedance engineered JPA \cite{roy-vijay-apl2015}.
+Moreover, the 3 dB gain and squeezing bandwidths can be increased to 4.3 GHz with impedance matching schemes to compensate both the geometrical capacitance $C$ and dynamical susceptance Im$Y_0$ of the junction \cite{roy-vijay-apl2015}.